PURCHASE THE ALBUM @ > BANDCAMP <

 PURCHASE SINGLES > RIGHT HERE! <

 These fabulous musicians were Dr. Martino Atangana from Cameroon, Azouhouni Adou from Cote D’Ivoire, JoJo Kuo from Cameroon, Badou Kasse from Senegal – all highly professional, respected players on the world stage.
 Into the mix I threw the very funky Li’Nard on bass and Mem Nahadr on vocals, with percussion by Willy White on live shows and Joao Vincente Lewis on the Recording.
 JoJo was partnered on drums by Jeremie Gaddie, and Aubrey Dayle performed with us at the launch party at SOBs.
+Mr D was a rapper who joined us often in the early days, and is heard on Teach Love.

 We had a great run.
 I remain in humble gratitude for all the beautiful music that was made, the friendships earned, the lessons learned, the opportunities created.
 This album represents the magic of a moment in time.